KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 ./komodo-cli -ac_name=HELLOWORLD getwalletinfo
 ```

-To make sure that everything is functioning as ut should, send a few coins mined in the second node to an address in the first node and verify that the first node received the coins.
+To make sure that everything is functioning as it should, send a few coins mined in the second node to an address in the first node and verify that the first node received the coins.

 <collapse-text hidden title="Commands">